Welcome to Harmony Farm’s website,

 When we bought our smallholding in 2003, the seven acres were laid out in one, large improved grassland of about 5 acres, the rest being the house and a chunk of scrub dominated by gorse, willows and bramble.
 The grassland occupied sloping land of clay soil, with upwelling water in places.
 It was disappointingly devoid of biodiversity, and it was intensively grazed by cattle.

-We started off with planting over a hundered trees (and have done so every year) and fenced the perimeter so that stock from the neighbouring holdings could not come and visit so often…
+We started off with planting over a hundred trees (and have done so every year) and fenced the perimeter so that stock from the neighboring holdings could not come and visit so often…

 We run a large vegetable garden, a polytunnel (“Mum’s sanctuary”), a fruit cage and a large but young orchard.
 We manage part of our woodland to provide enough firewood for our stove, while the older woodland is maintained mainly as a sanctuary.

 Cancer is an illness which affected our family.
-This year we added courses on cancer fighting food, to help participants prevent and fight this illness, which touches so many people’s lives.
+We added courses on cancer fighting food, to help participants prevent and fight this illness, which touches so many people’s lives, as well as “Lotions and Potions” course on how to make toiletries and household cleaners to eliminate toxic substances from the home.

 We love good food and take great pride in producing it, and are passionate in sharing the methods of production and cooking with our family, friends and guests at our courses, aiming to serve gourmet food which is health promoting and environmentally friendly.